This article is part of a series on elderly care. The series provides important information about caregiving practices.

 Can I use a baby monitor for elderly?

-A baby monitor can indeed be used to monitor elderly folks.
-‘Nanny cams’, simply because of how they are marketed, are often far cheaper than ‘elderly monitoring’ cameras, even though they perform the same functions.
+A baby monitor can be used to monitor elderly folks.
+‘Nanny cams’, simply because of how they are marketed, are often cheaper than ‘elderly monitoring’ cameras, even though they perform the same functions.

 An audio-only baby monitor would be insufficient, because being able to view real time footage is essential to keeping them safe.